kappa-db/multifeed-index/README.md

   `cores`.
 Expects params `(node, feed, seq, next)`. `next` should be called when you are done processing.

+Optional `opts` include:

+- `storeState`: Function of the form `function (state, cb)`.
+Called by the indexer when there is a new indexing state to save.
+The user can store this Buffer object whereever/however they'd like.
+- `fetchState`: Function of the form `function (cb)`.
+Called by the indexer to seed the indexing process when the indexer is created.
+Expects `cb` to be called with `(err, state)`, where `state` is a Buffer that was previously given to `opts.storeState`.

+If neither of the above are given, state is stored in memory.

 ### index.ready(cb)

 Registers the callback `cb()` to fire when the indexes have "caught up" to the